JungKoo Kang

 Where have you traveled?

 Last month, 56 of us went to Zion Canyon for two nights and three days with one tour bus.
 On December 20, we will gather and go to Death Valley and the Saline Hot Springs.
-The people who go pay for the costs, sleep at the hotel, eat at the hotel buffet, and enjoy the hot springs.
+Everyone pays for their costs, sleeps at the hotel, eats at the hotel buffet, and enjoys the hot springs.

 Do you have any opinions on the current generation?